ShabarishRamaswamy/Srotas-Log-Aggregation-Simulator/README.md

 This is also an interesting point to explore other similar fields such as **Stochastic processes**, **Queueing theory**, **Discrete Event Simulation** and **Fuzzing**.

+# Ideology
+Minimal external depencendy.
+I wanna control all of my code.
+Only Exception (Till Now): coder/websocket as Go LACKS a good standard implementation (Shocking!)

 # Architecture
 ![Srotas-Log-Aggregation-Dashboard-Log-Generator-Architecture](./Srotas-LAD-Simulator.png)